masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

 ## Elasting Load Balancing (ELB)
 * Load balancers are servers that balance the load (or traffic) it receives, among the backend EC2 instances (or servers) in multiple AZs
     * It exposes as a single point of access (DNS) for the users
-    * It allows to seamlessly handle failure of instances
     * It performs health checks.
-It only forwards traffic to healthy EC2 instances
+    * It allows to seamlessly handle failure of instances (by only forwarding traffic to healthy EC2 instances)
     * Can enforce stickiness with cookies
 * You can also set up your own Load balancer in AWS which doesn't cost much but it you need to put more effort
 * An Elastic Load Balancer is an AWS managed Load balancer.
 So, AWS takes care of the upgrades and maintenance.
 And it is integrated with a ton of AWS services